dougsweetser/Q/docs/SR/special_relativity.md

 rotating space and time since quaternions have always been the master of doing rotations in space.
 This is how a rotation around the x axis is done:

-![Rotatio around the x
+![Rotation around the x
 axix](../images/SR/special_relativity/rotation_around_x.png)

 Boosts are rotations involving space and time.
-There is a well know approach to doing boosts that uses hypserbolic sines and cosines.
+There is a well know approach to doing boosts that uses hyperbolic sines and cosines.
 Just swapping in the hyperbolic functions for their counterparts does not work.
 So the first people to try this abandoned quaternions and used complex-valued quaternions.
 The added imaginary factors allowed them to get a boost that was as compact as